kakiac/DevEnv-Smarty/README.md

   -  PHP
   -  Node.js (via nvm), yarn and pnpm

-See the full list here: https://aka.ms/ghcs-default-image
+There are other things installed by default, see the full list here: https://aka.ms/ghcs-default-image

 2. the following plugins were installed to the devcontainer.json via bottom left "Codespaces" button, then "Add Dev Container Configuration files" > "Modify your current configuration" then searching for the following packages and ensuring the boc on the left is ticked: